austinschrader/bakery-web-gui-db/README.md

 ## Description

-The project allows Dr SillyStringz to manage his factory.
-His factory has both treats and flavors assigned to work on them.
+The project allows Pierre to manage his shop.
+His shop has both treats and flavors assigned to categorize them.
 This web application allows him to manage those relationships, as well as store their data in MySQL.

 By Austin Schrader, 1/8/2020